l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Experiments

 \section{Experiments}

 The performance of our proposed FNet is evaluated on five MMIF tasks: \textbf{i)} VIS-IR, \textbf{ii)} VIS-NIR, \textbf{iii)} CT-MRI, \textbf{iv)} PET-MRI, and \textbf{v)} SPECT-MRI image fusion.
 Section \ref{setup} presents the experimental setup, including implementation details, datasets, training settings, and evaluation metrics.
 Then, we report the quantitative and qualitative comparison results with the SOTA methods in Section \ref{sota}.
 The intermediate features are visualized in Section \ref{visualization} to show the good network interpretability of our FNet.
-In Section \ref{object}, we compare FNet with SOTA methods on downstream object detection in VIS-IR image pairs.
+Moreover, we compare the estimated features of FNet with the SOTA methods in Section \ref{interpretability}.
+Then, we perform experimental analysis in Section \ref{analyze_l0} to show that $\ell _0$-regularization is implemented in the three LZSC blocks of FNet.
+In Section \ref{downstream}, we compare FNet with SOTA methods on downstream object detection and semantic segmentation in VIS-IR image pairs.
 Finally, in Section \ref{ablation}, ablation experiments are conducted to demonstrate the effectiveness of our proposed method.